nicktfranklin/IndependentClusters/README.md

 * A demonstration of the model's performance can be found in the notebook file `Demonstration.ipynb`

+* A demonstration of a meta-agent that uses a reinforcement learning process to arbitrate between Joint and Independent clustering can be found in the notebook file `Demonstration - Meta agent.ipynb`

 * An information theoretic analysis detailing under what conditions it is useful to cluster can be found in `NormativeAnalysis.ipynb`